Sangmo: Origin

 The origin of it can be found in the history of the jeon-lip.
 Jeonp-lip is a black cap of the sangmo.
 The origin of the jeon-lip is the jeolpung on the head.
-Jeolpung is the basic type of crown cap of the Three Kingdoms Period, and used various ornaments such as flowers, branches, and bird feathers to represent the region and its identity.
+Jeolpung is the basic type of crown cap of the Three Kingdoms period, and used various ornaments such as flowers, branches, and bird feathers to represent the region and its identity.

 The old style of sangmo can be found in the mural paintings of Goguryeo tombs which adorn the feathers of birds on soldiers' heads.

 There are also claims that the sangmo was used as a means of military command.
 As the commander nodded left, right, rear, front, and all directions, the military stretched to the great heights of 'ㅡ,' 'ㅁ,' '曲, and 'ㅇ.'
-Scholars say that it has gradually changed from military culture to a entertainment.
+Scholars say that it has gradually changed from military culture to an entertainment.

 Composition

 The composition of the sangmo is divided into two parts: the leader session (kkwaenggwari) and instrument session (sogo: A small hand-held drum).
 Sangmo can be divided into jeon-lip corresponding to a hat, jin-ja made of wood and plastic beads, and mul-chae made of white thread and animal feathers.